Chesterpoul Lyngdoh

-Chesterpaul Lyngdoh is an Indian professional footballer who plays as a midfielder for Bengaluru United.
+Chesterpaul Lyngdoh is an Indian professional footballer who plays as a midfielder.

 Career

 Early career

 Born in Meghalaya, Lyngdoh began his footballing career playing for his school team in the Subroto Cup.
 He was then part of the youth set-up of local Shillong-based club Nangkiew Irat, playing for them in the local state under-19 league.
 After impressing in the under-19 league, Lyngdoh was selected to join the Pune F.C.
 Academy.

 Churchill Brothers (loan)

 After the Pune F.C.
 Academy was bought out by Indian Super League side Pune City, Lyngdoh was loaned out to Churchill Brothers, who then played in the Goa Professional League.
 He played for the club during the 2016 GPL season.
 He was then included in the squad for Churchill Brothers' upcoming I-League season.
 He made his professional debut for the club on 18 January 2017 in the league against East Bengal.
 He came on as an 88th-minute substitute for Brandon Fernandes as Churchill Brothers lost 2–0.
 The 19-year-old played a total of 1121 minutes for Churchill Brothers and scored three goals, two of them were the winners against Bengaluru FC and Mohun Bagan.